taurus-org/taurus/doc/source/tep/TEP17.md

-One design decision for our initial implementation is that the required features not already present in pyqtgraph should be implemented by our module as small, self-contained "items" or "tools" that may be used in place of (or as a complement to) the generic pyqtgraph classes, with as little inter-dependency as possible from one another.
+One design decision for our initial implementation is that the required features not already present in pyqtgraph should be implemented by our plugin as small, self-contained "items" or "tools" that may be used in place of (or as a complement to) the generic pyqtgraph classes, with as little inter-dependency as possible from one another.
 This approach (which we call "Modular") is similar to what we did in `taurus.qt.qtgui.extra_guiqwt`.

-This contrasts with the "Monolithic" approach that we followed in the `taurus.qt.qtgui.plot` module, in which two main classes (`TaurusPlot` and `TaurusTrend`) implemented all the required features and provided their own API (different from the standard PyQWt5 API).
+This contrasts with the "Monolithic" approach that we followed in the `taurus.qt.qtgui.qwt5` module, in which two main classes (`TaurusPlot` and `TaurusTrend`) implemented all the required features and provided their own API (different from the standard `PyQwt5` API).

 ### High level plot widgets & compatibility with the old classes